nansencenter/openwind/README.md

 # Command line usage:

 ```
-./sar_wind.py -s SAR_image -w winddir -f figure_filename -n netCDF_filename -r resize_factor
+./sar_wind.py -s SAR_image -w winddir -f figure_filename -n netCDF_filename -p pixelsize
 ```

 - SAR_image is a file readable by Nansat, containing NRCS in VV polarisation

+- winddir is either:
-- winddir is a file readable by Nansat, containing wind direction (U10 and V10), or an integer indicating constant wind direction (0 from North, 90 from East etc)
+  - a file readable by Nansat, containing wind direction (U10 and V10)
+  - an integer indicating constant wind direction (0 from North, 90 from East etc)
-If winddir is the string 'archive', OpenWind looks for matching wind fields in local file archive (not yet implemented).
+  - the string 'archive': matching wind field is obtained from local file archive (not yet implemented)
-If winddir is not given, OpenWind tries to download NCEP GFS model wind for the time of the SAR image.
+  - the string 'online' [DEFAULT]: NCEP GFS model wind is downloaded from NCEP NOMADS, if available for the time of the SAR image

+- pixelsize is given in meters (500 m by default).
+Use pixelsize='fullres' for no resizing (usually not recommended).

 To see explanation of all features:
 ```